richard-sebos/sebostechnology/_pre_posts/ssh_auth_keys.md

 SSH keys are **cryptographic keys** that replace passwords for authentication.
 Instead of typing in a password every time you connect, your system uses a **private/public key pair**.
 It’s:
 - **More secure** (especially with longer keys like 4096-bit RSA or Ed25519).
 - **More convenient** (no more passwords to remember or brute-force attack risks).

+SSH keys consist of two parts: a public key and a private key.
+The public key is publicly available on the server, while the private key is kept on the client-side machine.
+When a user attempts to connect to a server via SSH, their client sends its public key to the server.
+The server then verifies the public key against its own keys and generates a unique session ID if authentication is successful.

 Let’s dive in!